macdonst/AppPreferences/README.md

 Information on writing plugins for PhoneGap 2.0 was taken from [this blog](http://simonmacdonald.blogspot.com/2012/08/so-you-wanna-write-phonegap-200-android.html) by Simon MacDonald (@macdonst)

+This code only supports Phonegap/Cordova 2.9.
+If you want to have support for 3.0 or greater, check out [this repository](https://github.com/chrisekelley/AppPreferences/).

 ## Install

 This plugin uses [plugman](https://github.com/apache/cordova-plugman)